frankaemika/docs/source/libfranka.rst

 The callback provided to the ``robot.control`` will be executed for each robot state received from FRANKA, at 1 kHz frequency.
-In the callback, read() and readOnce() is not needed, as the robot state is provided.
+In the callback, read() and readOnce() is not needed, as the robot state is provided as an input argument to the callback.
 In the above example, the desired velocity is returned as ``{{0.0, 0.0, 0.0, omega, omega, omega, omega}}`` during motion.
-When the motion is finished ``franka::Stop`` is returned instead.
-This example uses the internal `Joint Impedance` controller.
+When the motion is finished ``franka::Stop`` is returned instead.This example uses the internal `Joint Impedance` controller.

 .. caution::